davideliason/davethemaker.com/source/_posts/AWS-Architecture-VPC.md

 **Peering** is a networking connection between two VPCs so they can communicate.
 A **security group** is a virtual firewall that controls in/outbound traffic to AWS resources and EC2 instance.
 **Network Access Control Lists(ACLs)** is another security layer acting as stateless firewall on *subnet level*.
-**NAT Instance/Gateway** allow an instance in a private subnet within the VPC to communicate with the internet.
+**NAT Instance/Gateway** allow an instance in a private subnet within the VPC to communicate with the internet, but only for initiating outbound traffic.
+So it would prevent receiving any inbound traffic initiated by someone on the Internet.
 The gateway is rec'd over instance b/c easier, better availability, higher bandwidth.

+The *difference between security group and NACL* is that **security group** is at the instance level, you can have multiple instances in mulitple subnets that are memebers of the same security groups.
+They are stateful (return traffic is auto allowed).
+A **NACL** is on a subnet level, stateless - you have to allow both in/outbound traffic.

+See here for an example of a VPC being set up and used:
 {% post_link AWS-EC2-Instance-Using-ELB-and-Simple-Route %}